- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Meaning of Patent

-New innovations are a regular activity in our country.
-Every new innovation is a boon to the society as well as good for the country.
+Innovations are a regular activity in our country.
+Every new innovation is a boon to the society and good for the country.
 For every new invention, innovators get an exclusive right for the same from relevant authorities.
-This grant them authority to let others use their innovation for a limited time period.
-The right granted to the innovators is called patent.
-All the technicalities about the invention are disclosed in the patent application.
+This grants them the authority to let others use their innovation for a limited time period.
+The right granted to the innovators is called a patent.
+All the technicalities of the invention are disclosed in the patent application.
 Patents protect the intellectual property right of the innovator.
-Through this the innovator can generate regular incomes by giving others authority to use their patented project Tax Law defines the Royalty as below: .
+Through this, the innovator can generate regular income by giving others authority to use their patented project.
+Tax Law defines Royalty as below:

-"royalty", in respect of a patent, means consideration (including any lump sum consideration but excluding any consideration which would be the income of the recipient chargeable under the head "Capital gains" or consideration for sale of product manufactured with the use of patented process or of the patented article for commercial use) for—
+"royalty," in respect of a patent, means consideration (including any lump sum consideration but excluding any consideration which would be the income of the recipient chargeable under the head "Capital gains" or consideration for the sale of product manufactured with the use of patented process or the patented article for commercial use) for—

-- (i) the transfer of all or any rights (including the granting of a licence) in respect of a patent; or
+(i) the transfer of all or any rights (including the granting of a license) in respect of a patent; or

-When the innovator gives right to use his or her patented project to some other person or entity, they receive a payment.
-This is said to be royalty income on patent.
+When the innovator gives the right to use his or her patented project to some other person or entity, they receive a payment.
+This is said to be royalty income on a patent.
 The innovator generally invents an idea.
-Other entities use the same idea for producing an effective product to use for commercial purposes.
+Other entities use the same idea to produce an effective product to use for commercial purposes.
 The selling of these products generates income for the business entity.
-For this the innovators are given consideration in the form of royalty income in return for their rights to use.
-The amount that innovators get is a fixed amount or a percentage of sales every year till the rights are being used.
+For this, the innovators are considered in the form of royalty income in return for their rights to use.
+Innovators get a fixed amount or a percentage of sales every year until the rights are used.

 Concept of Section 80 RRB

-Royalty income for patent is the amount received by the innovator against the usage of their new patented innovation.
-This can include, books, inventions, music, art and so on.
-These payments are recurring in nature for a specified time period.
-Individuals who receive this kind of income against their innovations can claim deductions under section 80RRB, of the Income Tax Act, 1961.
+Royalty income for patents is the amount received by the innovator against the usage of their new patented innovation.
+This can include books, inventions, music, art, etc. These payments are recurring in nature for a specified time period.
+Individuals who receive this kind of income against their innovations can claim deductions under section 80RRB of the Income Tax Act, 1961.